 Under New Mexico law, your nonprofit corporation must have at least three directors.
 After selecting your directors, you’ll need to add their names to your New Mexico Articles of Incorporation.

 Naming restrictions: You must choose a name that isn’t “the same as, or confusingly similar to” the name of another business.
-Use the New Mexico Secretary of State search tool to find out if your desired name is already in use.
+See our New Mexico business name search page to find out if your desired name is already in use.

 If the status is revoked, final, withdrawn, or dissolved, then the name is available.
 If the status is active, tax clearance, suspended, new corporations, or intent to dissolve, you’ll have to choose another name.